MoinRauf/MoinRauf/README.md

 ###  What I currently Do

-- 🎓 Third-year undergraduate student at NEDUET, majoring in software engineering.
+- 🎓 Final-year undergraduate student at NEDUET, majoring in software engineering.
 - 🌱 Currently learning React concepts.
 - ⚡ Fun fact: I play games and go to the GYM very often.
 - 💻 Most used line of code `git commit -m "Initial Commit"`.